 Public Health Rep. 100, 126–131

-There are many organizations that provide trustworthy information on movement disorders.
+Many organizations provide trustworthy information on movement disorders.

 You will find links to reliable online information for the following diseases: